hungryhairwax/hugo-creative-portfolio-theme/exampleSite/content/about/_index.md

 Most recent results from Upper Bloem Restaurant: [https://drive.google.com/drive/folders/10zPbAm78mPMAh05PKWFgoSr-xOvOH6lr?usp=sharing](https://drive.google.com/drive/folders/10zPbAm78mPMAh05PKWFgoSr-xOvOH6lr?usp=sharing "https://drive.google.com/drive/folders/10zPbAm78mPMAh05PKWFgoSr-xOvOH6lr?usp=sharing")

 _Note: I will not reply to comments, only like them, I will not reply to DM's & I will seldomly post to your story.
-Each post I make, I send you an approval request on WhatsApp, where can ask/make changes to the post._
+Each post I make, I will send you an approval request on WhatsApp for, where you can request/make changes to the post._

+***

 P.S.